2022 Tuition Discounting Study

 Benchmarking Tool Update

-**NEW** We are pleased to announce that the NACUBO Tuition Discounting Study Online Benchmarking Tool is in service.
-This Benchmarking Tool, created in partnership with Hanover Research, will provide you with additional TDS data analyses that can help you set goals and relevant strategies.
+The 2022-23 Benchmarking Tool, created in partnership with Hanover Research, will provide you with additional TDS data analyses that can help you set goals and relevant strategies.
 The tool allows you to compare your TDS results with self-selected groups of peer institutions.
-The tool provides TDS data from 2019-20 to 2021-22.
+We are currently in the process of updating the tool, and it is expected to be available in early May 2023.
+The tool will provide TDS data from 2020-21 to 2022-23.

 Visit the NACUBO Benchmarking Tool Frequently Asked Questions page for further information about this new service.